When to Call a Mobile Mechanic: A Beginner’s Guide

 RV Care Tips

-Since your RV is part home and part vehicle it requires a combination of home maintenance and car maintenance.
+Since your RV is part home and part vehicle, it requires a combination of home maintenance and car maintenance.
 Just like how all vehicles have particular maintenance requirements, so will your RV.
-From changing your oil to proper cleaning techniques, all will require routine rv maintenance.
-We have come up with a couple of general care tips for you to follow to ensure your RV runs efficiently and is in top shape.
+From changing your oil to proper cleaning techniques, all will require routine RV maintenance.
+We have come up with a couple of general care tips as well as general RV tips and Tricks for you to follow to ensure your RV runs efficiently and is in top shape.

 Perform Engine Maintenance

 Inspect and Change Filters: The engine system in your RV depends on the filters to keep running parts clean.
-Every time you change the oil, inspect the air, fuel, coolant, and hydraulic filters to ensure they’re clean or change them as needed.
-Similar to changing the oil, by replacing these filters frequently ensure to avoid excess wear on the engine.
+Every time you change the oil, inspect the air, fuel, coolant, and hydraulic filters to ensure they’re clean, or change them as needed.
+Similar to changing the oil, replacing these filters frequently ensures to avoidance of excess wear on the engine.

-Change the Oil: You typically do not have to change the oil as frequently as you do for your car since RVs aren’t usually a daily use vehicle.
-Instead, it is recommended that you change your oil every 3,000 to 4,000 mile or even one a year- whichever comes first.
+Change the Oil: You typically do not have to change the oil as frequently as you do for your car, since RVs aren’t usually a daily-use vehicle.
+Instead, it is recommended that you change your oil every 3,000 to 4,000 miles or even once a year- whichever comes first.
 Failing to change the oil regularly causes excess wear on the engine, which can lead to expensive repairs or even a replacement.

-Check the Battery: It’s a best practice to ensure your RV battery is full charged at all times.
+Check the Battery: It’s best practice to ensure your RV battery is fully charged at all times.
 Generally, you can expect a battery to last for three to five years.
 Check the battery charge before your trips and at the beginning of each season.

 Inspect the Roof

-Your roof will help protect you while you are on the road, and you need to perform certain maintenance tasks to keep it property protected from the elements.
-Since you do not see your RV roof often and unfortunately the inability to see the problems on your roof doesn’t mean they don’t exist.
+Your roof will help protect you while you are on the road, and you need to perform certain maintenance tasks to keep your property protected from the elements.
+Since you do not see your RV roof often unfortunately, the inability to see the problems on your roof doesn’t mean they don’t exist.
 Repairing or replacing your RV roof can cost thousands of dollars.
 Use these quick tips to ensure your roof is in good condition.

 Keep it Covered: For many RV owners, using your motorhome all the time is not possible.
-When your RV is parked make sure to cover the roof for some added protection.
-Keep your roof covered under an RV carport or traditional cover will help avoid damage from UV rays or harsh weather.
+When your RV is parked, make sure to cover the roof for some added protection.
+Keeping your roof covered under an RV carport or traditional cover will help avoid damage from UV rays or harsh weather.

 Clean Frequently: If you use your RV full-time, make sure to frequently clean the roof for extra protection.
 Schedule roof cleaning for full-time users or clean after each trip for vacation users.
 This is the best way to avoid gunk buildup on your roof’s surface.

-Check for Leaks: With all the seals, seams, vents, and air conditioners on your roof’s surface it makes for many different areas that can lead to leaks.
+Check for Leaks: With all the seals, seams, vents, and air conditioners on your roof’s surface, it makes many different areas that can lead to leaks.
 When a leak occurs, it can cause severe damage before any water enters the inside of the vehicle.
-Initially, the water will soak through your RVs outer framework and then it will spread before reaching the ceiling.
+Initially, the water will soak through your RV’s outer framework, and then it will spread before reaching the ceiling.
 Avoid the expensive damage that goes unseen by inspecting your roof’s edges, vents, skylights, and air conditioning unit.
 You can repair leaks with a sealant that is compatible with the materials of your roof.

 Store it Properly